MinaProtocol/mina/docs/specs/consensus/README.md

 In the previous section we introduced the concept of ring shifting by one.
 When projecting a window sometimes we must shift by more than one sub-window.

 For example, when a new block `B` is produced with parent block `P`, the height of `B` will be the height of `P` plus one, but the global slot of `B` will depend on how much time has elapsed since `P` was created.
-Sice sliding windows are based on slots, we must take this into account when computing `B`'s window.
+Since sliding windows are based on slots, we must take this into account when computing `B`'s window.

 According to the Samasika paper, the window of `B` must be initialized based on `P`'s window, then shifted because `B` is ahead of `P` and finally the value of `B`'s sub-window is incremented to account for `B` belonging to it.
 Observe that the first two steps are equivalent to computing the projection of `W = P.sub_window_densities` to slot `next = B.curr_global_slot`.